aws-samples/shopfloor-connectivity/docs/adapters/opcua.md

 *NOTE: The certificate used by the client must be trusted by the OPCUA server, for which the procedure depends on the used sever.
 As an example, when a ProSys OPCUA (simulation) server is used, an unknown certificate is rejected but stored on the server, where it can be manually marked through the UI as trusted.*

 The OPCUA adapter can also validate the certificate it receives from the OPCUA server.
 It will validate it using a set of know trusted certificates and issuers and certificate revocation lists (CRL).
 To enable the validation a CertificateValidation section must be present in the configuration.
 The Directory attribute in this section is set to the location where the certificates and revocation lists are stored in a number of subdirectories, which will be created by the adapter if these do not exist.

+**In the event of an initial connection failure to a server, the corresponding certificate for that server must be manually transferred from the rejected directory to the trusted/certs directory.**

 ```sh
 [Configured directory name]